 The stockings are too short!

-How do I know if I have put on the stockings correctly?
+How do I know if I have put the stockings on correctly?

 When should I not use the compression stockings?

-Can I wear socks over the compression stockings?
+Can I wear socks over compression stockings?

-Are the compression stockings for women only?
+Are compression stockings only for women?

-Can I wear the compression stockings while exercising?
+Can I wear compression stockings during sport?